cord-b/docker-aut2exe/README.md

 ## Example Usage

-Below is an example for how to use `docker-compose up` to compile your project.
+Below is an example for how to use `docker-compose up` to compile an AutoIt project.

 This example would generate `MyApp.exe` and `MyApp_debug.exe` into your project's `dist/` directory,